-- (c) The \$1,160 represents the amount paid in 2007 for each non-management director (including Mrs. Hope) for excess liability insurance premiums. - (d) Directors elected to the Board prior to April 21, 2000, are eligible to participate in a contributory health care plan that we sponsored.
+- (b) The \$1,125 represents the amount paid in 2008 for each non-management director (including Mrs. Hope) for excess liability insurance premiums. - (c) Directors elected to the Board prior to April 21, 2000 are eligible to participate in a contributory health care plan that we sponsored.
 Medical and dental benefits are paid only after payment of benefits under any other group plan in which a director participates.
-The amount paid in 2007 for Mrs. Hope's participation in the health care plan was \$10,737 reduced by an annual medical premium payment of \$720 (deducted from her annual retainer).
-Medical coverage for directors elected after April 21, 2000 was terminated upon adoption of the 2000 Directors Stock Plan by the shareholders on April 21, 2000.
+The amount paid in 2008 for Mrs. Hope's participation in the health care plan was \$11,289 reduced by an annual medical premium payment of \$1,200 (deducted from her annual retainer).
+Medical coverage for directors elected after April 21, 2000 was terminated upon adoption of the 2000 Directors Stock Plan by the shareholders on April 21, 2000. - (d) Mr. McCarthy was elected to the Board of Directors effective October 1, 2008 and, pursuant to the 2000 Directors Stock Plan, received a grant of 2,000 restricted shares of common stock.

-PROPOSAL NUMBER 2 Ratification of Appointment of Deloitte & Touche LLP as Independent Registered Public Accounting Firm for the Year Ending December 31, 2008
+PROPOSAL NUMBER 2 Ratification of Appointment of Deloitte & Touche LLP as Independent Registered Public Accounting Firm for the Year Ending December 31, 2009

-The Audit Committee has appointed Deloitte & Touche LLP as the independent registered public accounting firm to audit the books and accounts of the Company and its consolidated subsidiaries for the year 2008 and submits this selection for ratification by a vote of shareholders as a matter of good corporate governance.
+The Audit Committee has appointed Deloitte & Touche LLP as the independent registered public accounting firm to audit the books and accounts of the Company and its consolidated subsidiaries for the year 2009 and submits this selection for ratification by a vote of shareholders as a matter of good corporate governance.
 In the event that the Audit Committee's selection of Deloitte & Touche LLP does not receive an affirmative vote of a majority of the votes cast, the Audit Committee will review its future selection of an independent registered public accounting firm.